Professional Immigration Help in Michigan

-With more than 70 years of experience, the team of immigration attorneys at Robert Brown LLC is well-equipped to help you navigate a wide array of immigration issues.
+With more than 70 years of experience, the team of immigration attorneys at Brown Immigration Law is well-equipped to help you navigate a wide array of immigration issues.
 Led by Partners Robert L. Brown, Aleksandar Cuic, and Rishi P. Oza, our Michigan-based immigration lawyers have helped clients from all walks of life navigate the United States immigration system.

 Whether you need to secure an employment-based non-permanent resident visa, wish to bring your fiancé(e) to join you in the U.S., or are facing deportation, we can help you fully understand all of your options.
 We look for creative solutions for individuals, families, employees, and employers and our commitment to excellence has earned our attorneys recognition from prestigious legal organizations like Martindale-Hubbell® and Super Lawyers®.

 Schedule an appointment with an immigration attorney today!
 Call (248) 232-2559 or submit an online contact request.

 Types of Michigan Immigration Cases We Take

 At Brown Immigration Law, we use our in-depth understanding of U.S. immigration law and meticulous case preparation to help our clients navigate all types of immigration-related issues in Michigan.

 Our team can assist you with any of the following:

 - I-9 Compliance – Businesses are required to prove the identity and employment authorization of all employees using the I-9 Form.
 Failure to comply with I-9 procedures can result in serious penalties.
 Our firm can help you ensure that your business takes all of the necessary steps to remain I-9 compliant.